If you are planning to start an online store, you have likely read about the Shopify vs WooCommerce debate between the two major platforms.

 You also get more WooCommerce themes from the free WordPress.org theme store.
 More importantly, you can easily use tools to boost conversions and abandoned cart recovery.

 We hope this article helped you compare the pros and cons of Shopify vs. WooCommerce.
-You may also want to see our guide on how to set up eCommerce tracking in WordPress and our expert picks of the best business phone services.
+You may also want to see our guide on how to set up eCommerce tracking in WordPress and our expert picks for the best WordPress eCommerce plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.